ergoplatform/ergodocs/docs/node/platforms/mac.md

 Please see the [troubleshooting page](/node/platforms/troubleshooting) for more information.

+## Run each startup

+- Open System Preferences > Users & Groups > User ID (your nickname on the right)
+- Now select the Login items tab .

+To add the jar as a startup item, you'll need to create a wrapper shell script, set the permissions to allow execute, and then add it by pressing + and selecting the script.

 ## One-Liner (Experimental)

 Tested on M1, also runs the command and tracks the progress for you on the CLI.